GuillaumeCandela/GuillaumeCandela.github.io/_projects/4_project.md

 related_publications: false
 ---

-As Research Collaborator with Lancaster University's New Spain Fleets project since May 2024, I contribute expertise in Spanish paleography, digital humanities, and Colonial Latin American history to this cutting-edge initiative that applies Artificial Intelligence methods to analyze two centuries of colonial documentation.
+As Research Collaborator with Lancaster University's New Spain Fleets project led by Professor Patricia Murrieta-Flores since May 2024, I contribute expertise in Spanish paleography, digital humanities, and Colonial Latin American history to this cutting-edge initiative that applies Artificial Intelligence methods to analyze two centuries of colonial documentation.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">